-- To know and understand about the Fundamental Rights, Duties and other Rights which is been given by our law. - To provide and gain knowledge - To prepare students in the practicality of Constitution perspective and make them face the world as abona fide citizen. - To attain knowledge about ethics and also know about professional ethics. - To explore ethical standards followed by different companies.
+- To provide and gain knowledge on Constitution of India - To know and understand about the Fundamental Rights, Duties and other Rights which is been given by our law. - To prepare students in the practicality of Constitution perspective and make them face the world as abona fide citizen. - To attain knowledge about ethics and also know about professional ethics. - To explore ethical standards followed by different companies.